Avshalom Feinberg: Gallery

-Avshalom Feinberg, aged 20, with Shaul (Pava), the 13-year-old son of Boris Feinberg.
-The year is 1910.
+Avshalom Feinberg, aged 20, with Shaul (Pava), the 13-year-old son of Boris Feinberg in 1910.

 Feinberg, aged 20, with Shaul (Pava), the 13-year-old son of Boris Feinberg.

 Fania (wife of Israel Feinberg), her son Avshalom, and her daughter Tsila Feinberg (circa 1908/9).

 Avshalom and Tsila photographed in Jaffa, 1910.
 The photo was taken for their father, who was about to travel to Germany for medical treatment.